Lennard Pearce: Television

 Pearce's television work includes Dixon of Dock Green (1965), Dr. Finlay's Casebook (1967), Sykes (1972) and Coronation Street in May 1969 and April 1977, along with The Wednesday Play ("Cathy Come Home", 1966).
-Pearce also appeared in a Crown Court broadcast in February 1984.
+Pearce also appeared in an episode of Crown Court broadcast in February 1984.

 In 1981, Pearce began his role as Grandad in the first three series of the BBC sitcom Only Fools and Horses.
 He appeared in a 1984 episode of Minder named "The Balance of Power" and played Mr. Coles in three episodes of Shroud for a Nightingale in March 1984.
 Pearce's last television appearance was on Children in Need, broadcast on BBC1 on 23 November 1984.

 Health problems and death

 In 1980, while Pearce was a cast member of a play running at the Bristol Old Vic, he began to lose his balance and would frequently fall asleep.
 He was diagnosed with critical hypertension and was prescribed medication.
 A heavy smoker for many years, Pearce was in poor health while filming the first episode of Series 4 of Only Fools and Horses.
-On 12 December 1984, he suffered a heart attack and was rushed to the Whittington Hospital, where his condition improved.
+He suffered a heart attack on 12 December 1984 and was rushed by ambulance to Whittington Hospital, where his condition improved.
 Two days later, Only Fools and Horses scriptwriter John Sullivan visited Pearce and assured him that his place in the programme would be left open for him when he recovered.
-However, following his discharge, Pearce suffered a second heart attack on 15 December at his flat in Archway and died instantly at the age of 69.
+After he was discharged, Pearce suffered a second heart attack on 15 December at his flat in Archway, from which he died instantly.
+He was 69 years old.

 Sullivan heard the news the following morning and informed Pearce's Only Fools and Horses costars David Jason and Nicholas Lyndhurst, who were devastated by Pearce's sudden death, as were the entire crew.

 When Pearce died, production had begun for the Only Fools and Horses episode "Hole in One."
 The episode was rewritten around Grandad's death, and scenes that had been filmed on location with Pearce were reshot with Buster Merryfield as the replacement character Uncle Albert.
 The episode "Strained Relations" begins in the wake of the death of the Grandad character.